napalmtorch/PurpleMoon/Readme ASM.txt

     as carry in math operations.

   - I is the index register, which cannot be referenced directly.
-Instead, there are a handful of instructions to manage this instruction.
+Instead, there are a handful of instructions to manage this register.

   - W is the wait register, currently only used for reading keyboard input.
     When the WAIT instruction is called, it waits for a key press, then